Willian-Girao/Clustering-Recommendation-Netflix/final_datasets/training_dataset/README.txt

 /* Test dataset generate from the Netflix dataset */

 	This dataset is a subset of the original dataset.
 It contains the top 1k most active users (bigger count of ratings) and their respective ratings list.
+The total amount of rated movies within this subset is 15,491,807.

 ## ./top_1k_active_users